bmsitieepes/ieeepes/README.md

 # IEEE PES Website - BMSIT&M Student Branch

-Welcome to the official repository for the website of the IEEE PES Student Branch at BMS Institute of Technology and Management.
-This project is the front door to our community, built to share who we are and what we do.
+This is the official repository for the IEEE PES Student Branch website at BMS Institute of Technology and Management.
+This frontend project is designed to provide information about the student branch, its events, and its members.

 -----

 ## About The Project

-This website serves as a central hub for our members and anyone interested in the Power & Energy Society.
-Here, you can find information about our student branch, stay updated on our events, get to know our team, and see moments from our past activities.
-Our goal was to create a clean, responsive, and easy-to-navigate site for everyone.
+This is the official repository for the source code of the IEEE PES Student Branch website.
+The project is developed using React.js as a responsive static site.
+It follows a component-based architecture to manage and display various sections like events, team details, and the photo gallery.
+The application is optimised for performance and is built for deployment on any static hosting service.

 🔗-https://bmsitieepes.github.io/ieeepes/
 -----